Eoaks/TBLTECHNERDS-final-exam/README.md

 3. Add prettier css
 4. Client form for searching a contact

+# Development Journal
+The initial plan was to make a nodejs api with an svelte front-end.
+So i started with a basic crud api on top of mongodb atlas, but then i realized that making a front end client would take way too much time, then i googled for a quicker way to do this and found pug (jade), which i had to learn on the go.
+I learned a lot about old school HTML pages since that's more or less how this works.
+Before i had only worked with SPAs consuming APIs.

 # Final Thoughts
 This was overall a great learning experience.
 There's many things i would like to have done better, or different, but even then, i really like the end result.
 I hope you like it too.